 Q: Can my employer get my credit report?

 A: An employer can get a copy of your credit report only if you agree.
-A consumer reporting company cannot provide information about you to your employer, or to a prospective employer, without your written consent.
+A consumer reporting agency cannot provide information about you to your employer, or to a prospective employer, without your written consent.

 (Information taken from Federal Trade Commission